Migrate to ReadMe

 - Add content (you can paste Markdown)

+If you have existing documentation, syncing with Git lets you import it into ReadMe directly.
 Once you’ve connected your project to Git, you can upload Markdown files locally or from your Git provider.
 ReadMe can parse files organized like so:

 📂 project